 You may also need to use a vacuum cleaner more frequently than you would with a purebred Whippet!

-To finish up this guide to Whipadors, I thought I’d share some of the lovely Whipador images I’ve come across on Instagram.
-These best illustrate the general appearance of Whipadors as well as the variety in terms of colouration and personality!
+To finish up this guide to the Whippet Labrador mix, I thought I’d share some of the lovely Whipador images I’ve come across on Instagram.
+These best illustrate their general appearance as well as the variety in terms of colouration and personality!

 Many Whipadors combine the looks of Labradors and Whippets as you might expect, however there can be a lot of variance depending upon the dominance of the parent genes.

-Friendly, loyal, obedient and intelligent, the Whipador is an ideal medium-sized dog for families but they do need sufficient exercise to keep them happy.
+Friendly, loyal, obedient and intelligent, the Whippet Labrador mix is an ideal medium-sized dog for families but they do need sufficient exercise to keep them happy.

 Do you own a Whipador?
 I’d love to hear about your experiences or advice in the comments below.